How to Perform an HOA Audit: A Step-by-Step Guide

 Moving forward on your HOA audit, you should obtain a comprehensive set of the organization’s financial records.
 In many cases, HOAs undergo multiple financial audits throughout the year, which simplifies the process of gathering these documents.

-The HOA’s financial records play a crucial role in assessing the overall financial well-being of the organization.
+The HOA’s financial records play a crucial role in assessing the organization’s overall financial well-being.

 Taxes

-One of the most important things that a CPA or auditor will examine when conducting a financial audit is the HOA’s taxes.
+One of the most important areas a CPA or auditor will examine in a financial audit is the HOA’s taxes.

-Since taxes are required to be filed before a certain deadline, usually April 15th, most organizations choose to file their taxes ahead of time in order to have them ready for the annual audit.
+Since taxes must be filed by a certain deadline, usually April 15th, most organizations choose to file their taxes early to have them ready for the annual audit.

-One of the things that an auditor must review within the taxes is whether or not all of the accounting reflects accurate records of the HOA’s spending, annual budget, revenue, and tax return.
+One of the things an auditor must review in the tax section is whether the accounting records accurately reflect the HOA’s spending, annual budget, revenue, and tax returns.
 They must also review and ensure that all appropriate documents and forms, like form 1120 H, have been filled out and submitted correctly.

 Once all of the financial records are in place, you can move on to the next set of documents that you will need for your HOA audit.